Daynorsaavedra/Daynorsaavedra/README.md

 - 👋 Hi, I’m Ruben Saavedra
-- 👀 I’m interested in data science, machine learning
+- 👀 I’m interested in data science
 - 🌱 I’m currently learning python, SQL and other data tools.
-- 💞️ I’m looking to collaborate on anything related to data.
+- 💞️ I’m looking to collaborate on anything related to data science.
 - 📫 How to reach me
 - through GitHub Chat